SeverinoDaDalt/tfm_severino_da_dalt/sections/presentation_script.md

 ## Limitations of SzRL

 However, this lemma suffers two major limitations:
-- first the bound on the number of parts, although constant, is a power-tower function, which has been proven unavoidable in the general case by Gowers.
+- first the bound on the number of parts, although constant, is a power-tower function which height increases with the regularity, and it has been proven unavoidable in the general case by Gowers.
 - also, there are some irregular pairs, again something that is unavoidable and of which the half-graph is an example.